Hephaestion: Alexander

 "It was a remarkable tribute, uniquely paid, and it is also Hephaestion's first mention in Alexander's career.
 Already the two were intimate, Patroclus and Achilles even to those around them; the comparison would remain to the end of their days and is proof of their life as lovers, for by Alexander's time, Achilles and Patroclus were agreed to have enjoyed the relationship which Homer himself had never directly mentioned."

-Hephaestion and Alexander grew up in a time in which, according to Thomas R. Martin and Christopher W. Blackwell, homosexual affairs were seen as abnormal by majority Greek standards of their time.
-But Andrew Chugg, Robin Lane Fox and others show different views.
-According to Eva Cantarella, male bisexuality was widely permitted and ruled by law, and generally not frowned upon by the public to the extent to which it remained within the preset limits.
-For the Greeks "homosexuality was not an exclusive choice.
+Thomas R. Martin and Christopher W. Blackwell claim "homosexual affairs" in the time of Alexander and Hephaestion were seen as "abnormal" by majority Greek standards of their time.
+But Andrew Chugg, Robin Lane Fox, Paul Cartledge, and others show very different views.
+Eva Cantarella claims that male bisexuality was widely permitted and ruled by law, and generally not frowned upon by the public to the extent to which it remained within the preset limits.
+For the Greeks, she claims, "homosexuality was not an exclusive choice.
 Loving another man was not an option out of the norm, different, somehow deviant.
 It was just a part of life experience; it was the show of an either sentimental or sexual drive that, over a lifetime, alternated and was associated (sometimes at the very same time) with love for a woman".
 The pattern that same-sex love affairs followed, however, was not the same in every city-state.
-Some Roman and later writers, taking the Athenian pattern as their example, have tended to assume either that Alexander and Hephaestion had a sexual relationship which belonged to their adolescence, after which they left it behind, or that one of them was older, the lover (erastes), and the other was the beloved (eromenos).
+Jennifer Larson points out that during the time of democracy in Athens, such practices were subject to criticism and censure.
+Plato called such same-sex sexual behaviour "unnatural" and even called for its prohibition.

-The former assumption has persisted to the present day, with writers of fiction such as Mary Renault and the film director Oliver Stone among its proponents, as well as modern historians such as Paul Cartledge, who says: "Rumour had it—and rumour was for once surely correct—that he [Hephaestion] and Alexander had once been more than just good friends."
-Aelian takes the latter view when he uses just such an expression when describing the visit to Troy: "Alexander laid a garland on Achilles' tomb and Hephaestion on Patroclus', indicating that he was Alexander's eromenos, as Patroclus was of Achilles."
+The assumption has persisted to the present day, with writers of fiction such as Mary Renault and the film director Oliver Stone among its proponents, as well as modern historians such as Paul Cartledge, who says: "Rumour had it – and rumour was for once surely correct – that he [Hephaestion] and Alexander had once been more than just good friends."
+Cartledge further writes that any attempt to "expunge all trace, or taint, of homosexuality" from Alexander and Hephaestion's relationship are "seriously misguided."
+Moreover, he notes that there was no stigma attached to homoerotic attachments in ancient Greece, and "almost certainly" Alexander and Hephaestion's love was physically expressed at one or more stages in their lives.
+But, he notes, if Hephaestion was Alexander's "catamite", the stigma attached to being the passive sexual partner is not something that Hephaestion would have wished to boast about.